 I am also issuing a warning with this recipe.
 If you don't like sweet veggies, then this may not be the recipe for you.
 Carrots are sweet without any added sugar, so be warned that this glaze makes them super sweet.
 Baking in the oven concentrates their flavors and sweetness even further.
 I could eat a whole bowl of these carrots and forget about the meat and spuds.

 Here you’ll find a quick list of what you’ll need for this recipe.
 Check out the printable recipe at the bottom of this post for US and Metric equivalent versions of the recipe.
 There you can choose the measurement system that works best for you.

 - baby carrots

 Ingredient Notes: I don't add any salt to this recipe, since I like to cook with as little salt as possible.
 Feel free to season the carrots with salt and pepper, as you desire, while they are cooking in the skillet.

 I use brown sugar for this glaze, but you could add some maple syrup and cut back on the brown sugar if you like the caramel tones that maple syrup adds to this easy side dish.

 I don't add any dried or fresh herbs to this recipe, but feel free to experiment.
 A few sprigs of thyme or rosemary added to the baking dish may create a nice sweet and savory flavor.

 Pre-heat the oven to 400 degrees.

 Add the butter, brown sugar and cinnamon and heat until melted and fully combined.
-Stir frequently to avoid burning.
+Stir frequently to melt butter and to avoid burning.